 Taking advantage of nature

 Here’s a simple, natural resource we can use: light.
-It’s very ‘Captain Obvious’, but light is a valuable resource which we often take for granted.
+It’s very ‘Captain Obvious’, but light is a valuable resource that we often take for granted.

 “Daylight exists as a free, widely available resource to building occupants with little downside to its use and many documented positive human health benefits,” write the authors of a new study analyzing how building design can influence pathogen transmission.